Special Educational Needs and Disability

 Quality first teaching (Wave 1)

 There is an expectation at the Academy that all Teachers plan and deliver highly differentiated lessons to ensure access for all students.
 This is monitored through a rigorous QA process.
 The SEND department also provides targeted training to ensure strategies are in place for all needs in the Academy.
-All staff have access to student’s individual learning profiles which give specific strategies to use with specific students.
+All staff have access to student’s profiles which give specific strategies to use.
 The students are rigorously assessed using various tests to ensure they are accessing an appropriate curriculum.

-A personalised curriculum is offered to students with various learning needs that find the standard curriculum difficult to access.
-This may include access to therapeutic sessions, time in reflection, sessions with a different year group or 1:1 intervention sessions.
+A curriculum is offered to students with various learning needs that find the standard curriculum difficult to access.
+This may include access to therapeutic sessions, time in TAZ, sessions with a different year group or 1:1 intervention sessions.

 This is designed to meet the needs of students who are not making adequate progress in Maths.
-The SEND team works with the lead teacher of Maths, along with analysis of data from assessments to identify students who require this support.
+The SEND team works with the the Maths department, along with analysis of data from assessments to identify students who require this support.
 Numicon is currently being delivered by the lead teacher of Maths.
-The SEND team and lead Teacher of Maths are working together to ensure Numicon becomes embedded within lessons and within the Maths schemes of work.
+The teams work together to ensure Numicon becomes embedded within lessons and within the Maths schemes of work.

 These interventions are designed to meet the needs of students who are not making adequate progress in English.
-The SEND team works with the lead Teacher of English, along with analysis of data from assessments to identify students who require this support.
+The SEND team works with the English departmenr, along with analysis of data from assessments to identify students who require this support.
 Students with concerning baseline data are further assessed by the SEND team to ensure need is accurately targeted.

 Literacy Interventions include Skills Teach, Precision Teaching, Active Literacy, Lifeboats and Reading Comprehension skills.